Updated Jan 15, 2020, by John Hamilton, CPA

 Example 2: Foreign “Fulfillment by Amazon” service provider

 In this case, Amazon is not a dependent agent but an independent agent that has its own business with millions of other clients.
 Amazon is not uniquely working for this foreign entrepreneur.
-Therefore the foreign entrepreneur is not “engaged in a trade or business in the US,” so he or she is not subject to US tax on income from selling products into the US.

-LLC tax filing requirements for foreigners
+US LLC tax filing requirements for foreigners

-Previously single member LLCs with foreign owners were not required to file.
+Previously single-member LLCs with foreign owners were not required to file.
 However, starting 2017, all foreigners who own a US LLC must file a 5472 US tax return with the IRS for disclosure purposes even if they do not owe tax in the US.

 LLC taxes for US citizens or residents as owners

-For Americans there is no tax haven for LLCs.
+For Americans, there is no tax haven for LLCs.
 Still, an LLC offers an easy option to formalize business operations and create partnerships.

 As mentioned earlier, the IRS does not treat an LLC as a separate tax entity.
-Instead all its income is passed through to the members of the LLC, who must declare it and pay personal income tax.
+Instead, all its income is passed through to the members of the LLC, who must declare it and pay personal income tax.

 A single owner of an LLC would include the profit and loss from the LLC on Schedule C of his or her Form 1040.
 With two or more partners, each owner reports the allocated portion of the profits on their personal tax return.

 However, some US states tax LLCs directly.
-Also note that an LLC may elect to be taxed as a corporation.
-In many cases American taxpayers will also be required to pay self-employment tax in addition to income tax.
+Also, note that an LLC may elect to be taxed as a corporation.
+In many cases, American taxpayers will also be required to pay self-employment tax in addition to income tax.